Office of Public and Intergovernmental Affairs

 Chapter 2 Non-health care Benefits

 To be eligible for compensation, the Veteran must have been separated or discharged under conditions other than dishonorable.
 Monthly disability compensation varies with the degree of disability and the number of eligible dependents.
 Veterans with disability ratings of at least 30 percent are eligible for additional allowances for dependents, including spouses, minor children, children between the ages of 18 and 23 who are attending school, children who are permanently incapable of self-support because of a disability arising before age 18, and dependent parents.
 The additional amount depends on the disability rating and the number of dependents.
-For detailed 2016 compensation rate information visit: http://www.benefits.va.gov/COMPENSATION/resources_comp02.asp .
+For detailed 2017 compensation rate information visit: https://www.benefits.va.gov/COMPENSATION/resources_comp01.asp

 The payment of military retirement pay, disability severance pay and separation incentive payments, known as Special Separation Benefit (SSB) and Reservists’ Involuntary Separation Pay (RISP), and Voluntary Separation (VSP), may affect the amount of VA compensation paid to disabled Veterans.
-For additional details on types of disability claims and how to apply, visit: http://benefits.va.gov/benefits/ .
+For additional details on types of disability claims and how to apply, visit: https://www.benefits.va.gov/compensation/

 SMC is an additional tax-free benefit that can be paid to Veterans as well as their spouses, surviving spouses, and parents.
-For Veterans, SMC us a higher rate of compensation paid, due to special circumstances such as the need for aid and attendance by another person, or due to a specific disability such as the loss of use of one hand or leg.
+For Veterans, SMC is a higher rate of compensation paid, due to special circumstances such as the need for aid and attendance by another person, or due to a specific disability such as the loss of use of one hand or leg.
 A Veteran who is determined by VA to be in need of the regular aid and attendance of another person, or a Veteran who is permanently housebound, may be entitled to additional payments.
-For detailed 2016 special monthly compensation rate information visit: http://www.benefits.va.gov/COMPENSATION/resources_comp02.asp.
+For detailed 2017 special monthly compensation rate information visit: http://www.benefits.va.gov/COMPENSATION/resources_comp02.asp.

-Veterans determined by VA to be in need of the regular aid and attendance of another person, or permanently housebound, may be entitled to additional disability compensation or pension payments.
+Veterans determined by VA to be in need of the regular aid and attendance (A&A) of another person, or permanently housebound, may be entitled to additional disability compensation or pension payments.
 A Veteran evaluated at 30 percent or more disabled is entitled to receive an additional payment for a spouse who is in need of the aid and attendance of another person.
 For additional information may be found at http://www.benefits.va.gov/pension/aid_attendance_housebound.asp.

 For information on current rates visit: http://www.benefits.va.gov/compensation/special_Benefit_Allowances_2017.asp

 Concurrent Retirement and Disability Pay (CRDP) is a DoD program that allows some individuals to receive both military retired pay and VA disability compensation.
 Normally, such concurrent receipt is prohibited.
 Veterans do not need to apply for this benefit, as payment is coordinated between VA and the military pay center.
 To qualify for CRDP, Veterans must have a VA service-connected disability rating of 50 percent or greater, be eligible to receive retired pay, and:

 * For Veterans who retired due to disability with 20 or more years of service, CRDP is subject to an offset for the difference between retired pay based on disability and retired pay based on longevity.